-PATH- Sets and displays the current file search path.
+Sets and displays the current file search path.

+'''

-PATH [account1[\account2[\...[\account7]]]] (cemptu>
+PATH [account1[\account2[\...[\account7]]]] <empty>

+'''

+account

-account The account to be searched.
+The account to be searched.
 Up to seven accounts can be designated.

-<empty> Displays the current search path.
+Displays the current search path.

 Sets and displays the current file search path for programs, procedures, and menus.
 If a file is not found in the specified account, PROCMON will search for it along the defined account path.
 Only the account name changes, not the group name.
-The path is initially set to: Log-on account,SYS.
+The path is initially set to: Log-on account, SYS.
 Data files are excluded from the search.
 The search path remains active for the duration of the session or until another PATH command is executed.

-To set the search path so that when a procedure is not found in the P group of the PAYROLL account, the P group of the LIBRARY account is searched, enter:
+To set the search path to the P group of the Library account (when a procedure is not found in the P group of the PAYROLL account), enter: